transformerlab/transformerlab-docs/for-teams/intro.md

 ## Introduction

-Transformer Lab for Teams is an open source platform designed to support the needs of ML researchers working collaboratively using clusters of local or cloud compute nodes.
+Transformer Lab is an open source platform designed to support the needs of ML researchers working individually or collaboratively using clusters of local or cloud compute nodes.

-A team can use Transformer Lab for Teams to request nodes and submit ML tasks, while tracking experiments and job artifacts all in one place.
+Researchers can use Transformer Lab to request nodes and submit ML tasks, while tracking experiments and job artifacts all in one place.

 ![Image](./img/screenshot-tasks.png)

 ## Video

-The following video is a quick video that shows what is possible with Transformer Lab for Teams.
+The following video is a quick video that shows what is possible with Transformer Lab.

 <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, overflow: 'hidden' }}>
   <iframe